EnikoKancsar/thesis/README.md

 # Configuration

-The `conf_sample.py` file contains config data, like paths that are relative to local.
+The `conf_sample.ini` file contains config data, like paths that are relative to local.

-Either rename it to `conf.py` or copy it.
+Either rename it to `conf.ini` or copy it.
 ```
-cp conf_sample.py conf.py
+cp conf_sample.ini conf.ini
 ```
 Then fill it in with your local data.